isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 <p>“Similar to being a transplant coordinator, as a CRC, you are involved
 with the patient from the initial recruitment to assess their suitability for the trial.
 In fact, you follow some patients for many years.
-Despite the long journey through the research process, it offers the opportunity to witness new developments in patient treatment and clinical practices,” she explained.</p>
+Despite the long journey through the clinical research process, it offers the opportunity to witness new developments in patient treatment and clinical practices,” she explained.</p>
 <p>Through follow-ups with patients over the years, she is heartened by the